-The world of marketing has always struggled to embrace the concept of sponsorship – and for too long the practice has been dismissed by the advertising industry.
-Yet nobody scrolling down Interbrand’s list of the world’s top 100 brands can fail to be struck by the huge and obvious role sponsorship plays in building brand equity.
+And yet the world of marketing has always struggled to embrace the concept – and for too long the practice has been dismissed by the advertising industry.

-The result is a fascinating vision of sponsorship’s pervasive role in contemporary marketing, a redefinition of what is at the heart of a marketing approach which polarises the industry.
-More importantly, ‘Defining Sponsorship’ attempts to lay a fresh and solid foundation for the business of sponsorship, with radical implications for both sponsors and rights-holders.
+The result is a fascinating vision of sponsorship’s pervasive role in contemporary marketing and a redefinition of what is at the heart of a marketing practice which polarises the industry.

 Defining Sponsorship was published by Redmandarin in 2009 to celebrate its 10th anniversary – but remains relevant today.
 To browse online or download, please click on Defining Sponsorship